georgembugua00/credit_risk_classifier/README.md

 **Loan Status and Repayment History:**

-- loan_status: Likely indicates the current loan status (e.g., "current", "late", "charged_off"), reflecting the borrower's repayment behavior and ability to meet obligations.
+- loan_status: Likely indicates the current loan status reflecting the borrower's repayment behavior and ability to meet obligations.

 - loan_percent_income: Represents the loan amount as a percentage of the borrower's income.
 A high loan-to-income ratio indicates a larger financial burden, potentially increasing default risk.